Teyras/ConfigMapper/doc/design.md

 **Possible GUI generation** - another library could use the annotations to generate configuration GUI automatically.

+On the other hand, our configuration format is not suitable for very large configuration files - classes with hundreds of options might get hard to maintain.

 ## Working with numeric types